Cancer-Related Post-Traumatic Stress (PDQ®): Supportive care - Patient Information [NCI]

-Although there are no specific treatments for post-traumatic stress in patients with cancer, treatments used for people with PTSD can be useful in relieving distress in cancer patients and survivors.
+Although there are no specific treatments for PTS in patients with cancer, treatments used for people with PTSD can be useful in relieving distress in cancer patients and survivors.

-Crisis intervention techniques, relaxation training, and support groups may help symptoms of post-traumatic stress.
+Talking with a counselor, relaxation training, and support groups may help reduce symptoms of PTS.

-The crisis intervention method aims to relieve distress and help the patient return to normal activities.
+A crisis intervention may be used to relieve distress and help the patient return to normal activities.
 This method focuses on solving problems, teaching coping skills, and providing a supportive setting for the patient.

 Some patients are helped by methods that teach them to change their behaviors by changing their thinking patterns.
-Through cognitive behavioral therapy (CBT), patients may be helped to:
+Through cognitive behavioral therapy (CBT), patients may:

 - Understand their symptoms.